About the Journal

 • OAI-PMH: Metadata and content are available for harvesting via our OAI-PMH endpoint: https://asidejournals.com/index.php/internal-medicine/oai

-If the journal were to cease publication, archived content will remain permanently accessible via the Internet Archive and any active preservation services (e.g., PKP PN).
+If the journal were to cease publication, archived content will remain accessible via the Internet Archive and any preservation services active at that time, including PKP PN if activated.

 Repository & Self-Archiving Policy